Zhengping Zhuang, M.D., Ph.D.

 Learn about our multidisciplinary approach to patient care, our clinical trials and the highly specialized care teams who lead them.

 The root of Dr. Zhuang’s research is based on the inherited and somatic mutations that result in cancer.
 He aims to understand how these mutations contribute to the development and progression of tumors, particularly in brain tumors.
-His laboratory utilizes clinical, translational, and basic approaches to study the basic science as a foundation for understanding the pathological changes present in tumors.
+His Cancer Stem Cell Biology Research Program at the Neuro-Oncology Branch (NOB) utilizes clinical, translational, and basic approaches to study the basic science as a foundation for understanding the pathological changes present in tumors.
 He has three ongoing multidisciplinary projects: 1) investigating hypoxia signaling and tumor development, 2) examining the impact of patient-derived IDH1 mutant mosaicism on brain tumor development, and 3) developing therapeutics for cancers of the central nervous system.

 The first project investigates gain-of-function mutations in the gene encoding the hypoxia inducible factor 2α (HIF2α) protein, which was first found in a combined clinical and scientific effort culminating in the discovery of Pacak-Zhuang syndrome.
 Using mouse models, Dr. Zhuang’s lab is investigating the unusual phenotypes recently identified in patients with Pacak-Zhuang syndrome, including sexual dimorphism and HIF2α genomic imprinting.
 These studies will substantially advance our understanding of HIF2α’s impact on biology and pathobiology, including Pacak-Zhuang syndrome and hypoxia signaling in brain tumors.